coderepot/detect/README.md

 # yolov3

 This is what the architecture looks like for v3.
 Containers used are in directories: restcam, yolov3, mqtt, app, and watcher2.
+Arrows in the diagram represent the flow of data.
+Squares represent software components.

 ![architecture-diagram](https://raw.githubusercontent.com/MegaMosquito/detect/master/yolov3.png)